sasagawa888/nprolog/document/PARA.md

 The child process can receive instructions from the parent process via a thread during the proof process.
 The commands are as follows: 0x11 for stop, 0x12 for pause, and 0x13 for resume.
 When the child process starts in network mode, it initializes this thread in advance.

-The parent process sends the atom 'end_of_file' to each child process to terminate the network mode.
+The parent process sends the atom 'dp_close' to each child process to terminate the network mode.

 Communication between the parent and child processes is conducted via a buffer called bridge.
 Predicates are converted into strings and transmitted over TCP/IP.
 The receiving side converts these strings back into predicates and executes them.
 The functionality of string_term/2 is utilized for this purpose.